lahlou2024/developer/docs/shopify/integrations/schema.md

 | `Product`        | `shop.metafields.yoast_seo.value.schema.outputControls.product`      |
 | `BreadcrumbList` | `shop.metafields.yoast_seo.value.schema.outputControls.breadcrumb`   |

-#### Check the Organization's name and logo being defined
+#### Check the Organization's name being defined

+The `Organization` piece will only be added when the name is defined in the settings of the Yoast SEO for Shopify app.
 In the same `yoast_seo.settings` metafield on the `shop` object, the data for the representation of the organization also exists.
 The organization name should not be empty.
 That name is stored in `shop.metafields.yoast_seo.value.schema.siteRepresentation.organizationName`.

-**TODO**.
-Figure this out: The logo data is only conditionally outputting the `logo` property of the `Organization`.
-Is this correct??

-Besides the organization name, we also require an organization logo.
-The url of the logo is stored in `shop.metafields.yoast_seo.value.schema.siteRepresentation.organizationLogo.url`.
-Through the app, the image is stored within Shopify.
-We extract the filename from the url, and retrieve the logo data from the global Liquid variable `images`.
-Only if the logo exists as an image in this global variable, **_we output the `logo` property / we output the Organization piece_.**

 #### Checking for a valid Article

-While a `WebPage` might always be put on the page, the `Article` relies on the `Organization` and thus it also relies on the organization name (**_and logo???_**) to be defined.
+While a `WebPage` might always be put on the page, the `Article` relies on the `Organization` and thus it also relies on the organization name to be defined.

-An `Article` also requires data for the `description` page.
+An `Article` also requires data for the `description` property.
 We re-use the meta description for this by default.
 Without a meta description, the article will not be output.

-**TODO**.
-Figure this out: The article is only conditionally being output when the `image` property can be set.
-Is this correct??

 The third requirement for an `Article` is to have an image to show.
-This image can be the `page_image`, a defined site image which is stored in `shop.metafields.yoast_seo.value.siteSettings.siteDefaults.siteImage.url` and exists in the global Liquid variable `images`.
+This image can be the `page_image` or a defined site image which is stored in `shop.metafields.yoast_seo.value.siteSettings.siteDefaults.siteImage.url` and exists in the global Liquid variable `images`.
 The image can also be taken from the `article.image` object, or used from our OpenGraph setting which is stored in `article.metafields.yoast_seo.indexable.value.open_graph_image_url`.